What is Account Reconciliation?

 How Often Should I Complete Account Reconciliations?

-Account reconciliation is essential for accurate financial records and should be completed regularly.
+Account reconciliation is essential for accurate financial data and should be completed regularly.
 Depending on the size and complexity of the business, it is recommended to complete account reconciliations at least once every month.
-However, with larger businesses, it may be beneficial to break up the process into more frequent intervals, such as weekly or bi-weekly reconciliations.
+However, with larger businesses, breaking up the process into more frequent intervals, such as weekly or bi-weekly reconciliations, may be beneficial.

 Year-end reconciliations are essential for ensuring all accounts are properly closed out and prepared for the next financial year.
 If you complete your bookkeeping, you will complete this yourself or pass the accounting records to a bookkeeper or accountant.